-The h-cobordism theorem is essentially the following result: Let $M$ be a simply connected $N-$cobordism (with $N\geq 6$) between $V_{0}^{N-1}$ and $V_{1}^{N-1}$.
-Then, $M\xrightarrow{\;\cong\;}V_{0}^{N-1}\times [0, 1]$.
-Then, if $M$ is a contractible manifold, one has $M\xrightarrow{\;\cong\;}\mathbb{D}^{N}$.
-We can prove this as follows: Let $\mathfrak{G}$ be an embedding of $\mathbb{D}^{N}$ into $M$ and identify the interior $\mathrm{Int}(\mathbb{D})$, for which $M-\mathfrak{G}\left(\mathrm{Int}(\mathbb{D}) \right)$ is a cobordism $\partial M\Longleftrightarrow \mathbb{S}^{N-1}$.
-If we piece these sections back, we would have $M$ from $\mathbb{D}^{N-1}$ and the cobordism $M-\mathfrak{G}\left(\mathrm{Int}\left(\mathbb{D} \right) \right)\equiv \mathcal{B}$.
+The h-cobordism theorem is essentially the following result: Let M be a simply connected N-cobordism (with N\geq 6) between V_{0}^{N-1} and V_{1}^{N-1}.
+Then, M\xrightarrow{\;\cong\;}V_{0}^{N-1}\times [0, 1].
+Then, if M is a contractible manifold, one has M\xrightarrow{\;\cong\;}\mathbb{D}^{N}.
+We can prove this as follows: Let \mathfrak{G} be an embedding of \mathbb{D}^{N} into M and identify the interior \mathrm{Int}(\mathbb{D}), for which M-\mathfrak{G}\left(\mathrm{Int}(\mathbb{D}) \right) is a cobordism \partial M\Longleftrightarrow \mathbb{S}^{N-1}.
+If we piece these sections back, we would have M from \mathbb{D}^{N-1} and the cobordism M-\mathfrak{G}\left(\mathrm{Int}\left(\mathbb{D} \right) \right)\equiv \mathcal{B}.
 The following pushout diagram shows this decomposition:

 H-cobordisms, Manifolds and Poincare

-Here, $\mathcal{B}$ is simply connected (due to homotopy cofiber sequence $\mathbb{S}^{N-1}\to \mathcal{B}\to M$), and therefore, one can has $\mathbb{S}^{N-1}\xrightarrow{\;H\cong\;}\mathcal{B}$, where $A\xrightarrow{\;H\cong\;}B$ denotes homotopic equivalence.
-Now, one can use the h-cobordism result from theorem to identify that $\mathcal{B}\xrightarrow{\;\cong\;} \mathbb{S}^{N-1}\times [0, 1]$.
-Gluing $\partial \mathbb{D}$ back, one sees that $M\xrightarrow{\;\cong\;}\mathbb{D}^{N-1}$, completing the proof.
-Then, we note the follows: Given a map $\mathfrak{G}$ between $\mathbb{S}^{N-1}$, one can identify that there exists a homeomorphism $\mathfrak{F}$ between $\mathbb{D}^{N}$:
+Here, \mathcal{B} is simply connected (due to homotopy cofiber sequence \mathbb{S}^{N-1}\to \mathcal{B}\to M), and therefore, one can has \mathbb{S}^{N-1}\xrightarrow{\;H\cong\;}\mathcal{B}, where A\xrightarrow{\;H\cong\;}B denotes homotopic equivalence.
+Now, one can use the h-cobordism result from theorem to identify that \mathcal{B}\xrightarrow{\;\cong\;} \mathbb{S}^{N-1}\times [0, 1].
+Gluing \partial \mathbb{D} back, one sees that M\xrightarrow{\;\cong\;}\mathbb{D}^{N-1}, completing the proof.
+Then, we note the follows: Given a map \mathfrak{G} between \mathbb{S}^{N-1}, one can identify that there exists a homeomorphism \mathfrak{F} between \mathbb{D}^{N}:

-Then, the Poincare conjecture can be rewritten into the follows: An $N-$manifold that is homotopy equivalent to the $\mathbb{S}^{N}$ is also homeomorphic to $\mathbb{S}^{N}$.
-As you can guess at this point, the proof of this is somewhat straightforward in terms of the decomposition of the primes $\mathbb{D}^{N}_{\pm }$ and $\mathbb{S}^{N-1}_{\pm }$ under the assumption of the h-cobordism theorem.
+Then, the Poincare conjecture can be rewritten into the follows: An N-manifold that is homotopy equivalent to the \mathbb{S}^{N} is also homeomorphic to \mathbb{S}^{N}.
+As you can guess at this point, the proof of this is somewhat straightforward in terms of the decomposition of the primes \mathbb{D}^{N}_{\pm } and \mathbb{S}^{N-1}_{\pm } under the assumption of the h-cobordism theorem.
 The proof is as follows.
-The first diagram shows the decomposition of $M=\mathbb{D}_{0}^{N}\sqcup \mathcal{B}\sqcup \mathbb{D}_{1}^{N}$ by identifying the boundaries of the disks and $M-\mathfrak{G}\left(\mathrm{Int}\left(\mathbb{D}_{0}^{N}\sqcup \mathbb{D}_{1}^{N} \right) \right)\equiv \mathcal{B}$.
-Next, using the Alexandrov trick to induce $\mathfrak{F}$ on $\mathbb{D}^{N}$ from $\mathfrak{G}$ homeomorphism induced on $\mathbb{S}$, we would get the second diagram below:
+The first diagram shows the decomposition of M=\mathbb{D}_{0}^{N}\sqcup \mathcal{B}\sqcup \mathbb{D}_{1}^{N} by identifying the boundaries of the disks and M-\mathfrak{G}\left(\mathrm{Int}\left(\mathbb{D}_{0}^{N}\sqcup \mathbb{D}_{1}^{N} \right) \right)\equiv \mathcal{B}.
+Next, using the Alexandrov trick to induce \mathfrak{F} on \mathbb{D}^{N} from \mathfrak{G} homeomorphism induced on \mathbb{S}, we would get the second diagram below:

-From the second diagram where we used the Alexandrov trick, we see that there is a homeomorphism between $\mathbb{S}^{N}$ and $M$ by identifying the maps of the $N-$disks.
+From the second diagram where we used the Alexandrov trick, we see that there is a homeomorphism between \mathbb{S}^{N} and M by identifying the maps of the N-disks.
 However, in using the h-cobordism theorem, one has to be sure that the inclusion maps \textit{indeed} have the homotopy equivalence nature.
 This can be found as a lemma:

-Lemma: If $M$ is homotpic to $\mathbb{S}^{N}$ and $\mathcal{B}$ is a cobordism between $\mathbb{S}_{0}^{N-1}$ and $\mathbb{S}_{1}^{N-1}$ as obtained from the subtraction of the $N-$disk images $M-\mathfrak{G}\left(\mathrm{Int}\left(\mathbb{D}_{0}^{N}\sqcup \mathbb{D}_{1}^{N} \right) \right)$, then $\mathbb{S}_{0}^{N-1}\hookrightarrow \mathcal{B}$ is a homotopy equivalence.
+Lemma: If M is homotpic to \mathbb{S}^{N} and \mathcal{B} is a cobordism between \mathbb{S}_{0}^{N-1} and \mathbb{S}_{1}^{N-1} as obtained from the subtraction of the N-disk images M-\mathfrak{G}\left(\mathrm{Int}\left(\mathbb{D}_{0}^{N}\sqcup \mathbb{D}_{1}^{N} \right) \right), then \mathbb{S}_{0}^{N-1}\hookrightarrow \mathcal{B} is a homotopy equivalence.

 Subscribe to: